THE FOLLOWING MAY NOT BE REPRODUCED

 regarding lighting the stage?

+I design from light's point of view.
+That is, rather than first looking at the lighting equipment, I think of how light will fall on objects and persons, and then decide which lighting instrument will best give that result, not the other way round.
 I favour lighting and its instruments to be unobtrusive -- even in rock shows.
 I desire to have all the fixtures hidden and let the lighting be the show, preferably in a supporting role.
-I feel that lighting should complement (and compliment) the actors, dancers or musicians as opposed to it competing with those persons for the attention of the audience.
-That is, I want the lighting to strengthen a performance rather than have it be the performance.
+I feel that lighting should complement (and compliment) the actors, dancers, musicians or other performers, as opposed to it competing with those persons for the attention of the audience.
+That is, I prefer that the lighting strengthen a performance rather than have it be the performance.

-This does not mean that I never do spectacular things with light at some point in some shows, but I do see it primarily as an enhancement for the sets, costumes and performers.
-This may not be the norm.
-I see too many shows today where the lighting is the entire show.
+This does not mean that I never do spectacular things with light at some point in some shows, but I do see it primarily as an enhancement for all that comes under the lighting.
+It is not up to the performers, sets, costumes, and so on to make the lighting look good; it is the other way around.
+This often is not the norm.
+I see too many shows where the lighting is the entire show.
 That may be fine in some instances, but mostly for me, it is not.
 A show or performance should already be good enough to stand on its own without lighting or other adornments.
 When it is already good and the lighting complements it perfectly, it can achieve the pinnacle of performance artistry.

 In addition, I see the true essence of good lighting as a means to reveal things to an audience as dictated by that lighting.
 Without lighting or with poorly done lighting, important things could slip past some of the audience because their attention is elsewhere.
 Lighting focuses that attention.
 It can also defocus it.
 The best example of the latter is a magic act where distraction may be required at times to draw attention away from secretive operations or manipulations executed by the magician or assistants.